TebasMartinez/CS50/Week 2 - Arrays/README.md

 > a.out

 #### Arguments
 Arguments are inputs to a program.
-Clang supports additional arguments at command line, so we can name out programs. \
+Clang supports additional arguments at command line, so we can name our programs. \
 So if we use
 > clang -o hello hello.c

 we get
 > hello

-However if we want to use additional third-party libraries like the one created by CS50, we need to preinstall it and add an additional argument
+However, if we want to use additional third-party libraries like the one created by CS50, we need to preinstall it and add an additional argument
 > clang -o hello hello.c -lcs50

+The _l_ from the argument _-lcs50_ stands for _link_.

 #### Compiling steps
 **Preprocesing** -> anything that starts with # \
 **Compiling** -> code gets translated from one language (C in this case) to another language called assembly code (which varies between devices e.j. mac, pc, etc.) \
 **Assembling** ->  assembly code gets converted to 0s and 1s \
-**Linking** -> the previous three steps create as many files as libraries used +1 (the one we created), written with 0s and 01, in this step all this files are combined.
+**Linking** -> the previous three steps create as many files as libraries used +1 (the one we created), written with 0s and 01, in this step all these files are combined.

 #### Debugging
 printf \